dwyl/PWA-Liveview/README.md

 Offline first solutions naturally offloads most of the reactive UI logic to JavaScript.

-When online, we use LiveView "hooks", while when offline, we render the reactive components.
+When online, we use LiveView "hooks" or SSR, and while when offline, we render the reactive components.

 It uses `Vite` as the bundler.